Many who suffered childhood trauma grow up feeling that their childhood has been ‘stolen’ from them.

 3) anger can follow which itself may lead to:

-4) feelings of guilt, particularly if we have expressed our anger in a way which is unhelpful to us (lowering ourselves yet further in our own view) or to others.
+4) feelings of guilt, particularly if we have expressed our anger in a way that is unhelpful to us (lowering ourselves yet further in our own view) or to others.

 Eventually, one emerges from the grieving process the other side and the feelings of emotional pain and suffering are ameliorated.
 However, a less intense general sense of loss may remain, but often we can cope with this and move forward in our lives.